Aurumaker72/Mupen-Lua-Universal-GUI/README.md

 ⚠️ **This framework is not ready for production, expect API changes**

-Lua framework for Mupen64 which allows flexible, highly customizable and straightforward creation of GUIs
+## Why?
+This framework helps you quickly create a GUI for your script with minimal hassle.

+It provides many built-in controls which help you fulfill your requirements and has patterns encouraging clean, legible code.

 ## Examples